By Ellen Neiley Ritter, Ph.D., BCC

 Nine months ago, Pat Williams and I received emails from an inmate in a federal prison who was reading Becoming A Professional Life Coach and wanted to bring coaching to the prisons.
 Since ILCT's mission is to not only provide the best coach training to our students, but to also take coaching to those who can most benefit from coaching, ILCT decided to donate its training to a group of eight men in this facility.

-Read more about the project in the ICF Blog as we work on pulling together a paper using the men's testimonials.
+Read more about the project on the ICF blog as we work on pulling together a paper using the men's testimonials.